Doric order: Greek

 In their original Greek version, Doric columns stood directly on the flat pavement (the stylobate) of a temple without a base.
-With a height only four to eight times their diameter, the columns were the most squat of all the classical orders; their vertical shafts were fluted with 20 parallel concave grooves called arrises; and they were topped by a smooth capital that flared from the column to meet a square abacus at the intersection with the horizontal beam (architrave) that they carried.
-The Parthenon has the Doric design columns.
+With a height only four to eight times their diameter, the columns were the most squat of all the classical orders; their vertical shafts were fluted with 20 parallel concave grooves, each rising to a sharp edge called an arris.
+They were topped by a smooth capital that flared from the column to meet a square abacus at the intersection with the horizontal beam (architrave) that they carried.

+The Parthenon is in the Doric order, and in antiquity and subsequently has been recognized as the most perfect example of the evolved order.
 It was most popular in the Archaic Period (750–480 BC) in mainland Greece, and also found in Magna Graecia (southern Italy), as in the three temples at Paestum.
-These are in the Archaic Doric, where the capitals spread wide from the column compared to later Classical forms, as exemplified in the Parthenon.
+These are in Archaic Doric, where the capitals spread wide from the column compared to later Classical forms, as exemplified in the Parthenon.

 Pronounced features of both Greek and Roman versions of the Doric order are the alternating triglyphs and metopes.
 The triglyphs are decoratively grooved with two vertical grooves ("tri-glyph") and represent the original wooden end-beams, which rest on the plain architrave that occupies the lower half of the entablature.
 Under each triglyph are peglike "stagons" or "guttae" (literally: drops) that appear as if they were hammered in from below to stabilize the post-and-beam (trabeated) construction.
 They also served to "organize" rainwater runoff from above.
 The spaces between the triglyphs are the "metopes".
 They may be left plain, or they may be carved in low relief.